aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 // EnvVarSource represents a source for the value of an EnvVar.
 // Only one of its fields may be set. type EnvVarSource struct {
-   // Required: Selects a resource of the container: only resources limits and
+   // Selects a resource of the container: only resources limits and requests
-   // requests (cpu, memory) are supported.
+   // (limits.cpu, limits.memory, requests.cpu and requests.memory) are currently supported.
    ResourceFieldRef *ResourceFieldSelector `json:"resourceFieldRef,omitempty"`
    // Selects a field of the pod; only name and namespace are supported.
    FieldRef *ObjectFieldSelector `json:"fieldRef,omitempty"`